 - a flow restriction device is used to reduce discharge rate to less than 40 litres per minute.

-- How to de-chlorinate pool water
+How do I de-chlorinate pool water?

 - Shut off the chlorination system or stop adding chlorine.